vsechnovcloudu/pre.aws.start/0_general.md

 ## new requirements

 Constant monitoring, neverending loop of improvements, automatic CI/CD.
+New (automatic) processes.
+Security concepts: Blacklisting or whitelisting?